- Warrick Eady: How Photography Revived this Soldier’s Passion

 Yes, definitely the ocean!
 I’ve been doing that for two years now, and it’s hands down the thing I love to shoot.
 I still shoot the occasional wedding and landscape but there’s something about the ocean.
 For me it’s about mindfulness.
 I think I love photographing the ocean because it’s just so physical, you have to be out there, and you can’t just be sitting on the beach waiting for the sky to do something amazing.
 You’re out in the water, swimming one handed.
 The physicality of it is one thing I really like about it and also when you’re out there in the surf, with surfers around, you’re 100 percent focused on what’s in front of you.
 You’re not thinking about work or anything else, it’s just what you’re doing.
 It’s like the layer of the water is where all the stress and issues you have are gone and it’s just you, the camera and the water.

-How has the Collective made an impact on your life?
+How has Photography made an impact on your life?

 It’s definitely helped me get my life back on track.
 After I came home I went through a couple of years of feeling lost and depressed.
 Stress is something I don’t deal with very well but being in the ocean is something that helps me manage it.
 If I don’t go out and shoot for a few weeks, I become stressed again.